Does Food Aid Really Work?

 But the foreign food donations are just the nutritious base, to which school lunch workers add fresh Haitian produce.

 “It benefits the children’s health and the local economy,” says Nene.
-“But one of the greatest benefits is self-esteem.”
+“But one of the greatest benefits

 When local farmers can assist in building the health of their communities, they feel like contributors, not victims of their environment.
 This, says Nene, is a biblical way to feed people.